bwesterb/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 The authors would like to thank
 P. Kampanakis,
 I. Liusvaara,
-T. Wiggers, and
+T. Wiggers,
-S. Farrell
+S. Farrell, and
+R. Siles
 for their input.

 # Change log

 > **RFC Editor's Note:** Please remove this section prior to publication of a
 > final version of this document.

+## Since draft-westerbaan-cfrg-hpke-xyber768d00-02

+- Corrected missing (empty) info parameter to LabeledExpand.

 ## Since draft-westerbaan-cfrg-hpke-xyber768d00-01